Discover how you can make your Refer-A-Friend campaigns even more effective by checking out your Referral Reports!

 The Points report is the fastest way to see how many points were awarded over the course of each of your campaigns, and how they rank in terms of points spent.

-However, please note that this list may not necessarily order your campaigns in terms of efficacy or true cost to your practice.
+However, please note that this list may not necessarily order your campaigns in terms of efficacy or true cost to your business.
 Some promotions may show 0 points awarded because a custom prize was provided instead.

 The Users report helps you figure out who your biggest advocates are.
 Your top 12 advocates are showcased in the graph, but you can also see a full list of your campaign sharers below.